Using on-demand video for employee training is no longer a novel idea. It’s the new normal.

 You’ve made the case that you could be improving learning with video.
 Now, how do you do it?

 In our Beginner’s Guide To Using Video For Employee Training, we detail 14 powerful ways you can use video to modernize your employee training program.
-Check out our top 10 tips below and be sure to download the complete guide before you go!
+Check out our top 10 tips below and be sure to download the complete guide before you go so you can dig deeper into each strategy.

 You’re probably already using technologies that support your employee training goals such as an LMS, SharePoint, and other employee collaboration suites — but these often don’t offer great support for video.
 YouTube isn’t a good place for hosting employee training videos.
-And when it comes to video software for employee training, in particular, there are many point-solutions for everything from e-learning authoring tools to video role-play software.
+And when it comes to employee training software, in particular, there are many point-solutions for everything from e-learning authoring tools to video role-play software.
 Where do you even begin?

 For starters, you want to invest in a tool that solves your video training problems, without requiring anyone in your organization to become an expert in video production.
 That little caveat narrows your options down quite a bit, actually.